 You don't have to puree these, you can just eat them steamed.
 Stay tuned for more 'normal' recipes below!
 And remember you can send us your favorite migraine recipes too.

-What makes you feel safe?
-What recipe do you know, when you eat it, it is totally safe from triggering yet another migraine?
+This is the place to share your favorite recipe... you know that one, when you eat it, is totally safe from triggering yet another migraine?

 Until next time, be well and be pain free,